Skip to content

 Healthcare professionals and alcohol detox hospitals do not advise at-home alcohol detox.
 Proper medical management and supervision are essential during detoxification to ensure the individual’s safety and comfort.

-Alcohol Detox Medications Fact Sheet
+Alcohol Detox Medications Facts

 FDA-Approved Medications for Alcohol Detox